 If assistance is required from the Jackson Police Department or the Jackson Fire Department, JSCC PD will contact the appropriate unit.
 If a sexual assault or rape should occur, staff on the scene, including JSCC PD, will offer the victim a wide variety of services.
-JSCC has a Behavioral Intervention Team (BIT) that has trained members who are available to assist.
+JSCC has a Behavioral Intervention Team (BIT) with trained members available to assist.

-Crimes should be reported to the JSCC Police Department to ensure inclusion in the annual crime statistics and to aid in providing timely warning notices to the community, when appropriate.
+Crimes should be reported to the JSCC Police Department to ensure inclusion in the annual crime statistics and to provide timely warning notices to the community when appropriate.